 Read on for our complete guide to modern architectural styles and design.

 What is Art Deco?

-After the ornate Art Nouveau trend of the early 20th century, Art Deco, or ‘moderne style’, burst onto the scene.
+After the ornate Art Nouveau trend of the early 20th century, modern homes in an Art Deco, or ‘moderne style’, burst onto the scene.
 Synonymous with luxury and hedonism, Deco’s sources of inspiration were eclectic, from far-flung travel and the pyramids of Egypt to luxury cruise ships that could transport you there.
 Architecturally, sleek curves and symmetrical lines created a streamlined look and rich materials, including chrome, lacquer, mirror and brass were popular finishes.
 Geometric, abstract and nature-inspired motifs, like the popular sunburst design, influenced everything from exterior facades to furniture, lighting and ceramics.

 When was the Art Deco period?

 France was Art Deco’s birthplace.
 The style first emerged in1925, taking its name from the Exposition Internationale des Arts Décoratifs held in Paris.
 Deco’s popularity rose through the ‘roaring twenties’ and ‘30s Great Depression and thrived internationally, from America and Britain to Brazil and China.